 Improbable Aiming Skills: you start the game barely able to hit the side of a barn, but as you gain skill in specific weapon classes, you gain accuracy with them.
 This would be perfectly OK, if it weren't that gaining skill also somehow causes the weapon itself to be more accurate.
 It becomes particularly ludicrous with shotguns; max out the rifle skills, and all the pellets from shotgun blasts will hit exactly in the centre of the crosshair, essentially giving you one-hit-kill sniper shotguns.

-Informed Ability: Engine limitations mean augmented enemies don't actually have proper augs, just always on abilities (and a cloak that has a scripted activation at low health) that mimic augs.
+Informed Ability: Engine limitations mean augmented enemies don't actually have proper augs, just always on abilities (which are generally limited to elemental resistances) and a cloak that has a scripted activation at low health, that mimic augs.
 Walton Simons, noticeably, does not have most of the augmentations he is described as having.

 Instant Expert: Skills are learned on the spot when you put skill points into them, and their effects are immediate.